plone/training/docs/effective-volto/addons/what-is-an-addon.md

 ---
 myst:
   html_meta:
-    "description": "What is a Volto addon"
+    "description": "What is a Volto add-on"
     "property=og:description": "What is a Volto addon"
     "property=og:title": "What is a Volto addon"
     "keywords": "Volto, Plone, Webpack, Volto add-on"